kobiowuquadri/quick-serve/README.md

    `npm start`
    Starts the server in production mode.

-- **Run tests**:
-   You can add testing libraries (e.g., Jest, Mocha) and run tests as needed.

 ## API Documentation

 API endpoints are documented using Swagger.
 To view the documentation:
 1. Start the app using `npm run dev`
-2. Navigate to `http://localhost:3000/api-docs` to view and interact with the API.
+2. Navigate to `http://localhost:5000/api-docs` to view and interact with the API.

 ## Contributing